-141. After conducting repeated experiments in which he first trained rats to navigate a maze and then removed tiny sections of their brains to see if that brain region eliminated learning, Lashley reported that:
+- 141. After conducting repeated experiments in which he first trained rats to navigate a maze and then removed tiny sections of their brains to see if that brain region eliminated learning, Lashley reported that:

 - A) learning the maze could be erased by removing a tiny section of Broca's area.

+- B) the memory of the maze was localized in the right hemisphere of the brain.

+- C) the memory of the maze was localized in the left hemisphere of the brain.

+- D) no one brain region seemed to uniquely and reliably eliminate maze learning.

+- 142. Which approach to psychology links psychological processes to activities in the nervous system and other bodily processes?

+- A) cognitive psychology

+- B) cognitive psychotherapy

+- C) behavioural neuroscience

-b) the memory of the maze was localized in the right hemisphere of the brain. c) the memory of the maze was localized in the left hemisphere of the brain. d) no one brain region seemed to uniquely and reliably eliminate maze learning.
-142. Which approach to psychology links psychological processes to activities in the nervous system and other bodily processes?
-A) cognitive psychology B) cognitive psychotherapy C) behavioral neuroscience D) evolutionary psychology 143.
-Research using scanning technology of the brain has demonstrated that when a person who has been deaf from birth learns American Sign Language at an early age, that person uses hemisphere when communicating with American Sign Language.
-A) the left B) the right C) both the right and the left D) neither the right nor the left 144.
-A field that attempts to understand the links between cognitive processes and brain activity is: A) cognitive neuroscience.
-B) cognitive psychotherapy.
-C) physiological psychology
+- D) evolutionary psychology

+- 143. Research using scanning technology of the brain has demonstrated that when a person who has been deaf from birth learns American Sign Language at an early age, that person uses hemisphere when communicating with American Sign Language.

+- A) the left

+- B) the right

+- C) both the right and the left

+- D) neither the right nor the left

+- 144. A field that attempts to understand the links between cognitive processes and brain activity is:

+- A) cognitive neuroscience.

+- B) cognitive psychotherapy.

 - C) physiological psychology.

 - D) evolutionary psychology.

-- 145. Research using scanning technology of the brain has demonstrated that \\\\ hemisphere of the brain is activated when a person who hears normally uses American Sign Language to communicate.

-- A) the left
+- - A) the left

 - B) the right

 - C) both the right and the left

 - D) neither the right nor the left

 - 146. Kerrie wants to understand how perceptions, beliefs, and memories activate different regions in the brain.
 Which field of psychology would you suggest Kerrie explore?

 - A) cognitive psychology

 - B) structuralism

 - C) evolutionary psychology

 - D) cognitive neuroscience

 - 147. Rats are more likely to form a smell-sickness association than a light-sickness association, demonstrating that rats have:

 - A) rats have poor eyesight because they evolved under low-light conditions.

 - B) rats have evolved to not associate lights with smell.

 - C) learned some associations more easily than others because of natural selection.

 - D) rats have evolved to easily associate sickness with any stimulus in their environment.

 - 148. \\\\\ demonstrated that rats are more likely to form a smell-sickness association than a light-sickness association.

 - A) Karl Lashley

 - B) John Garcia

 - C) E. O. Wilson

 - D) Charles Darwin

 - 149. Kayla doesn't know it yet, but she has just contracted a stomach virus from her roommate, Beverly.
 Kayla puts on a new dress and goes on a first date with Jermaine, where they eat oysters.
 Later that night, Kayla becomes violently ill.
 Kayla is most likely to associate the sickness with:

 - A) the oysters.

 - B) Beverly.

 - C) Jermaine.

 - D) her new dress.

-- 150. What type of psychology explains mind and behavior in terms of the adaptive value of abilities that are preserved over time by natural selection?
+- 150. What type of psychology explains mind and behaviour in terms of the adaptive value of abilities that are preserved over time by natural selection?

-- A) behaviorism
+- A) behaviourism

 - B) physiological psychology

 - C) evolutionary psychology

 - D) cognitive neuroscience